 Being a little overweight may not cause many noticeable problems.
-However, once you are carrying a few extra kilograms (or pounds), you may develop symptoms that affect your daily life.
+However, once you are carrying a few extra kilograms, you may develop symptoms that affect your daily life.

 Obesity can cause day-to-day health problems such as:

 - inability to cope with sudden physical activity

 - feeling isolated

 Obesity can also cause changes you may not notice, but that can seriously harm your health, such as high blood pressure (hypertension) and high cholesterol levels (fatty deposits blocking your arteries).
 Both conditions significantly increase your risk of developing a cardiovascular disease, such as: